Use Delta SkyMiles To Book Flight Deals

 One of our favorite redemptions that Mr. TT discussed is the “Pay with Miles” feature available exclusively for Delta SkyMiles credit card members.
 Pay with Miles allows you to book cheap flight deals with your Delta SkyMiles, while still earning elite credit.
 It’s one of our favorite use of travel rewards.

 Per Delta’s website, Pay with Miles is an exclusive benefit for card members who have the Gold and/or Platinum Delta SkyMiles or Delta Reserve Credit Card from American Express.
 This benefit allows card members to use their miles, starting at just 5,000 miles, to discount the price of tickets.
-Regardless of ticket price, a Card Member can reduce the cost of their ticket by $50 for every 5,000 miles.
+Regardless of the ticket price, a Card Member can reduce the cost of their ticket by $50 for every 5,000 miles.
 For example, redeeming 10,000 of your miles takes $100 off your fare, 15,000 miles takes $150 off, 20,000 miles takes $200 off, and so on and so forth.